AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

   is a better match than the predefined copy/move constructor or assignment operator, although a template version is provided for initialization of other types only.
   See Section 6.2 for details.
-- It is not easy to “templify” a copy/move constructor, for example, to be able to constrain its existence.
+- It is not easy to "templify" a copy/move constructor, for example, to be able to constrain its existence.
   See Section 6.4 for details.